 Students typically give a bound, corrected copy of the thesis to each of the committee members.
 Although not mandated by the program, students should determine whether the committee members want a final copy.

 The student must maintain continuous enrollment up until the time of submission of the corrected thesis to the Office for Graduate Education and Postdoctoral Affairs.
-If registration must be continued into a new semester, the student must register for IND 595 - Doctoral Dissertation and pay the appropriate fee.
+If registration must be continued into a new semester, the student must register for IND 999 Doctoral Dissertation.